ufz/devguide/_posts/2011-07-07-mac-prerequisites.markdown

 ## <span class="step">Third:</span> Install Homebrew ##

-[Homebrew](http://mxcl.github.com/homebrew/) is a package manager for Mac OS X and should be used to install all necessary libraries and tools.
+[Homebrew][homebrew] is a package manager for Mac OS X and should be used to install all necessary libraries and tools.
 To install run the following on the Terminal:

 <pre class="terminal bootcamp">
 	<span class="codeline">$ /usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"<span>This installs Homebrew</span></span>